Date Established: 10/2007

-The Chief Information Officer or his designee will periodically review and update this policy as needed.
+The Chief Information Officer or designee will periodically review and update this policy as needed.
 Questions concerning this policy should be directed to the Office of the Associate VP for Information Technology.

-Violations of this policy will result in appropriate disciplinary measures in accordance with University policies, applicable collective bargaining agreements, and state and federal laws.
+Violations of this policy will result in appropriate disciplinary measures in accordance with university policies, applicable collective bargaining agreements, and state and federal laws.